Jun0613-spec/tap-backend/README.md

-# Backend for food ordering app
+# Backend for food ordering app Tap

-This is a repository for a food ordering app backend with Node.js,Express,MongoDB
+This is a repository for a food ordering app backend with Node.js,Express,MongoDB, Cloudinary, Stripe, Auth0

 ### Install packages